grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 | `:=`           | show number of lines in buffer                       |
 | `:n,md`        | delete lines `n` thru `m`                            |

-About the only useful things you can put into vi's configuration file, `~/.exrc`, are the `set`, `map`, and `ab` commands.
+The `:set`, `:map`, and `:ab` commands are about the only useful things you can put into vi's configuration file, `~/.exrc`.

 ### The :set Command

 The `:set` command changes vi's default options.
-Unlike most UNIX commands there is no '-o' option to set these from the vi commandline.
+Unlike the vim and nvim commands, there is no '-o' option to set these from the vi command line.

 | Command             | Description                                          |
 |:------------------- |:---------------------------------------------------- |